 Paragliding training information

-General information about paragliding training.
+- General information about paragliding and our training program.
 After reading the General information page, decide if you would prefer free flight (PG) or powered flight (PPG).
 You can change your mind later if you want.
-If in doubt, it is always better to start with free flight.
+If in doubt, it is always better to start with free flight

 - Equipment for flying Typical setups for paragliding and